Director, PhD Program

 Areas of Expertise

 Professor Roulstone conducts research on the role of information intermediaries in capital markets.
 He publishes in, and is a reviewer for, a variety of accounting, finance, and legal journals.
 He currently serves on the editorial boards of the Journal of Accounting Research, the Accounting Review, and Contemporary Accounting Research.

-He teaches the core financial accounting course in the MBA program and a doctoral seminar on capital markets research.
+Professor Roulstone teaches intermediate financial accounting to undergraduate students and a doctoral seminar on capital markets research.
+He previously taught the core financial accounting course and a financial statement analysis elective in the MBA program.
 Prior to joining Fisher, he spent eight years as an assistant and associate professor of accounting at the University of Chicago's Booth School of Business where he taught financial accounting and financial statement analysis in the MBA program.
 Professor Roulstone grew up on Vancouver Island in British Columbia, Canada.
 He received undergraduate and master's degrees in accounting from Brigham Young University's Marriott School of Management before receiving a PhD from the University of Michigan.